Kostolac B power plant (B1, B2), Serbia

 In April 2021, the Ministry of Mining and Energy announced that in fact the facility has been operating in testing mode since October 2020 but annual emissions in 2020 were much higher than those in the previous year.
 Kostolac B released 95,097 tonnes of SO2 in 2020, which was enough to breach the national – not plant level – 2020 ceiling for this pollutant by 1.74 times.

 In 2021, the plant finally started to decrease its sulphur dioxide emissions.
 It emitted 26,015 tonnes of SO2 – a significant reduction compared to 95,097 tonnes in 2020 – but still 1.6 times as much as allowed.
-However, in 2022, its SO2 emissions increased again — to 36,560 tonnes.
-This meant it emitted more than four and a half times as much SO2 as allowed.
+However, in 2022 and 2023, its SO2 emissions increased, emitting nearly 5.8 times as much as allowed in 2023.

 Since the period between the start of testing and requesting the operating permit for the desulphurisation equipment could not legally be longer than a year, EPS requested an operating permit in October 2021.
 The Ministry neither approved nor rejected this, so EPS made several more requests before finally obtaining the operating permit in January 2023.